openslide/openslide-bin/README.markdown

 This is a set of scripts for building OpenSlide for Windows, including all of its dependencies, using MinGW-w64.

-This is a very early version.
-Do not rely on its output.

 Cross-compiling from Linux
 --------------------------